Canadian Silver Maple Leaf Coins

 The reverses, however, are what give these coins their name.
 With a breathtaking design of a Maple leaf, the coins highlight the unique shape of these leaves that make them stand out.
 The detailing is incredible – as veins crisscross the leaf, making it look almost alive.
 ‘Canada,’ the name of the issuing country is imprinted above the leaf.
 Furthermore, this side displays the weight and purity of silver used to strike the coin.

-Even though the designs on Canadian Silver Maple Leaf Coins make them attractive, it is the pure silver that imparts value.
-Silver products produced from 0.9999 pure silver are relatively rare.
-Since Royal Canadian Mint is a government mint, there is a huge demand for Silver Maple Leafs – from both collectors and investors.
+Even though the designs on Canadian Silver Maple Leaf Coins make them attractive, it is their pure silver bullion coin content that imparts value.
+Silver products produced from 0.9999 pure silver bullion are relatively rare.
+Since Royal Canadian Mint is a government mint, there is a huge demand for Silver Maple Leaf Coins – from both silver coin collectors and silver bullion investors.

 Collectors love to get a hold of every annual release of coin series.
 However, for pure silver coins under coin programs as popular as the Canadian Maple Leaf program, the demand is drastically higher.
 The detailed designs, coupled with the popularity of this coin program, makes every annual release a globally anticipated event for collectors.

 On the other hand, investors see value in the pure silver (0.9999) content present in each coin.
 Canadian Silver Maple Leafs make excellent products to diversify precious metals investment portfolios.
-Moreover, as part of an acclaimed coin series, they are relatively easier to liquidate – further increasing their attractiveness as an investible tangible asset.
+Moreover, as part of an acclaimed coin series, they are relatively easier to liquidate – further increasing their attractiveness as a tangible asset investment.

 Choose from SD Bullion’s comprehensive lineup of Canadian Silver Maple Leafs and complete your coin collections or bolster your investment portfolios.
-These coins are eligible for use in various precious metals IRAs, making them a perfect contribution towards your retirement – hedging against inflation.
+These coins are eligible for use in various Silver IRAs, making them a perfect contribution towards your retirement – hedging against inflation.